grorg/pinboard-twitter-unshortener/README.md

 from Tweetbot, it saves the shortened (and tracked) t.co style URLs.
 This script will go through your pinboard links and expand any such URLs into their redirected and original result.

+NOTE: This is so old that it doesn't set up dependencies, etc. You shouldn't use it.

 Supported:

 - t.co